janlelis/idiosyncratic-ruby.com/source/posts/6-run-ruby-run.html.md

 commit: 7a392db0fe66509c07200f9cb74888c250a87bfb
 ---

-There is a one-liner on the internet that starts a local web server, for serving all the static files in your current directory:
+There is a one-liner on the internet that will start a local web server, for serving all the static files in your current directory:

+ARTICLE

     $ python -m SimpleHTTPServer 8080

-ARTICLE

 Or with Python 3: